Brazilian Pepper Tree: An Illegal & Invasive Threat to Florida’s Most Pristine Properties

 Brazilian pepper trees (Schinus terebinthifolia) are evergreens that are grown as a shrub or short tree.
 Sometimes spelled as Brazilian pepper-tree or Brazilian peppertree, they are most easily recognized by their fruit, which looks like bright red berries.
 Brazilian pepper tree foliage is often used as a Christmas decoration, which is why it is sometimes known by the names “Christmas berry, “Florida Holly,” or the “Christmasberry tree.”

-How did Brazilian pepper trees arrive in Florida?
+Are Brazilian pepper trees illegal in Florida?

 Like many invasives, these trees were imported from their natural habitat.
 Originally from South America, they were brought to Florida and other southern states in the 1840s.
 It was brought as an ornamental and was celebrated because of the numerous red berries produced throughout the winter months.
-Despite its name, it is not only naturally found in Brazil, but also in Paraguay, Argentina, and Uruguay.
+Despite its name, it is not only naturally found in Brazil but also in Paraguay, Argentina, and Uruguay.

 Why is the Brazilian pepper tree now banned?